 Since Android TVs come with the Android TV interface built-in, you don't need a separate streaming box for getting access to things like Netflix and Hulu — thus freeing up an HDMI port you'd otherwise need to use.
 Game consoles like the PS5, Xbox Series X|S, and Nintendo Switch connect to your TV via HDMI, so if you have any of those, you'll need to make sure you account for them.
 Some soundbars also connect with an HDMI cable, such as the Sonos Beam.
 And, if you have a Blu-ray player for local 4K playback, that also plugs in with — you guessed it — HDMI.

-As someone that has a PS4, Xbox Series X, Nintendo Switch, and Sonos Beam, I utilize all four of the HDMI ports on my Hisense H8G Quantum.
+As someone with a PS4, Xbox Series X, Nintendo Switch, and Sonos Beam, I utilize all four of the HDMI ports on my Hisense H9G Quantum.
 You may not have as many things plugged into your TV, and if not, four HDMI ports might be overkill.
-Just make sure the TV you get has enough for the devices you do have, though, as there's no way to add additional HDMI outputs after the fact.
+Just make sure the TV you get has enough for the devices you do have, as there's no way to add additional HDMI outputs after the fact.